goriok/runners-autoscaler/README.md

 ## Configuring Kubernetes Nodes

-In the job config map `runners-autoscaler-cm-job.yaml.template`, you will notice there's a `nodeSelector` in there.
+In the job config map `runners-autoscaler-cm-job.template.yaml`, you will notice there's a `nodeSelector` in there.

 Therefore, the nodes where the runners will be running on need to have a label that matches it.
 In AWS EKS, this can be configured via [EKS Managed Node Groups][eks-node-groups].

 This label also must match the one you configured in [escalator config map][escalator-cm].

 ## Tweaking Memory/Cpu resources
-Inside `runners-autoscaler-cm-job.yaml.template`, you will notice that the `resources` tag is defined.
+Inside `runners-autoscaler-cm-job.template.yaml`, you will notice that the `resources` tag is defined.

 It might worthing tweaking the memory/cpu limits according to your needs.

 For example, if you want to use an `8Gb` instance size, it might not worth using `4Gi` since it will take slighly more than half of the allocatable memory therefore it would allow only 1 runner pod per instance.

+## Cleaner
+The Runner Autoscaler Cleaner (next cleaner) is the application configured in `deployment-cleaner.template.yaml` that allows you automatically clean (delete) unhealthy runners and linked jobs.

+Implementation based on the next algorithm:

+Check runners on Bitbucket Cloud, that do not have status "ONLINE".

+Check for the runners, that was created more than some period of time ago.
+You can tune it with "runner_cool_down_period" variable from ConfigMap runner-config.

+For each runner found get it UUID and delete.

+Find jobs on kubernetes labeled with runners UUIDs if any.

+Delete jobs found since they are unhealthy.

+Repeat cleaner logic after some period of time.
+You can tune it with "runner_api_polling_interval" variable from ConfigMap runner-config.

 ## Links